dusk-network/docs-public/src/content/docs/learn/rusk-wallet.md

 so that the owner key is the consensus key.

 :::note[Important]
-if you choose a non-consensus key as owner, keep in mind that only that owner key can later unstake or withdraw these funds.
+if you choose a non-consensus key as the owner, keep in mind that only that owner key can later unstake or withdraw those funds.
 :::